MaciejGruszka/HOL6285/devcs.accs.md

 ### Prerequisites ###

-- An [Oracle Cloud](https://cloud.oracle.com) account with access to Oracle Application Container Cloud Service
+- An [Oracle Cloud](https://cloud.oracle.com) account with access to Oracle Application Container Cloud Service.
+(Instructor will assign account for you.)

 ----
 #### New Developer Cloud Service Setup ####